 Nothing says comfort food like a delicious, cheesy Italian casserole.

 I grew up loving cheese stuffed shells.
 It was one of the dinners that I remember making when I was a teenager, learning to cook in my mom’s kitchen.
-I’m not exactly sure what recipe I used back then, but I’m all about the cheese, pasta and sauce and you can’t really go wrong when those three ingredients are involved.
+And as an adult, I’ve even made taco stuffed shells.

 Stuffed Shells with Meat